Primatene Mist Side Effects

 Generic Name: epinephrine

-Note: This document contains side effect information about epinephrine.
-Some of the dosage forms listed on this page may not apply to the brand name Primatene Mist.
+Note: This page contains side effects data for the generic drug epinephrine.
+It is possible that some of the dosage forms included below may not apply to the brand name Primatene Mist.

 For the Consumer